 Cardiovascular morbidity and mortality is increased in patients with VHD (mainly severe VHD) who undergo non-cardiac surgery.
-Perioperative management of patients with VHD relies on lower levels of evidence than those used for ischaemic heart disease, as detailed in specific ESC Guidelines [227].
+Perioperative management of patients with VHD relies

 12.1 Preoperative evaluation

 Clinical assessment should search for symptoms, arrhythmias and the presence of a murmur-which justifies echocardiographic examination, particularly in the elderly.